Economic sanctions; human rights; conflict resolution

 Sep 11, 2018

-Former Faculty Fellow and Emeritus Professor George Lopez told NBC this week that in talks with North Korea, South Korean President Moon Jae-in "is the tortoise and Trump the hare."
+Former Faculty Fellow and Emeritus Professor George Lopez (political science and peace studies) told NBC this week that in talks with North Korea, South Korean President Moon Jae-in "is the tortoise and Trump the hare."

 Former Faculty Fellow Publishes Opinion Piece